foundriesio/docs/source/user-guide/device-gateway-pki/device-gateway-pki.rst

 Details Of Device Gateway PKI Settings
 ======================================

-The :term:`PKI` for Device Gateway and Factory Devices is vital for the secure communication between them.
+The :term:`Public Key Infrastructure (PKI) <PKI>` for Device Gateway and Factory Devices is vital for the secure communication between them.
 It is important to understand exactly what the Factory PKI related commands do.
 The :ref:`Factory PKI <ref-device-gateway>` reference manual describes core concepts of your Factory PKI.
 It also provides examples to configure your Factory PKI using the :ref:`Fioctl® <ref-fioctl>` commands.